 Want something even more robust than Trackur?
 Check out BrandsEye.
 This tool is not cheap, but you can not only use it to track mentions, but also to run reports to see how specific marketing campaigns are doing, track conversations with social influencers, narrow your searches to see what people are saying in specific locations, tag mentions so you can group them in ways that make sense, and more.
 This is the Cadillac of online reputation management tools.

 You might not traditionally think of Zapier as a reputation management tool, but it can be an awesome time-saver for tracking mentions online.
 IFTTT is a similar tool, but I prefer Zapier.
 Both tools automate tasks.
 For example, you could set Zapier up to add someone to your CRM when they tweet about your company.
-Or you could have Zapier email you whenever there’s a new Yelp review.
+Or you could have Zapier email you whenever there’s a new Google review.
 You’re only limited by your imagination with the tasks Zapier can automate (called “zaps”), since in addition to the pre-built zaps in the system, you can also have a developer build your own, based on your goals.

 While these are my favorite digital reputation management tools, there are countless others out there.
 Don’t be afraid to try lots of different tools to find what works best for your business.